GuestAGuy/Water-Level/README.md

 # Preprocessing Data (After)
 We encoded date/time values from 0 to 4000.
 We normalized our data to make it more readable.
 We used 'DATE TIME' as x-axis and 'STORAGE' as our y-axis for our linear & polynomial regressions as we are trying to predict future water storage over time.
-We decided that our polynomial regression model best represents our prediction.
+Linear regression was an incredibly poor fit, so we decided that our polynomial regression model with the 9th degree has the best represents our prediction.
+The graph is an underfit graph since it cannot accurately predict the natural occurances such as drought and heavy rain seasons.
+The MSE for test and training is printed out below the graphs of each one.

+Upcoming changes: We need to convert date time from an encoded string to a date time object with python for a more smooth graph.
+Scale the data by yearly.

 # Colab Link